dinasv/CSBFinder/README.md

 [Java Runtime Environment (JRE)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 or higher.

-<a name='running'>Running CSBFinder</a>
+<a name='running'>Running CSBFinder-S</a>
 --------
 ### <a name='download'>Download</a>
 - Download the [latest release](https://github.com/dinasv/CSBFinder/releases) of CSBFinder installer.
 - The available options are Windows 64 or 32 bit, Unix and MacOS

-> CSBFinder has a user interface, but can be executed via the command line by executing the JAR file in the installation folder.
+> CSBFinder-S has a user interface, but can be executed via the command line by executing the JAR file in the installation folder.

-### <a name='ui'>Running CSBFinder via User Interface</a>
+### <a name='ui'>Running CSBFinder-S via User Interface</a>
-Just double click on the CSBFinder executable file in the installation folder, or (if you checked these options during installation) from the Start Menu / Desktop.
+Just double click on the CSBFinder-S executable file in the installation folder, or (if you checked these options during installation) from the Start Menu / Desktop.

-> Note: If you are going to use a very large input dataset you might need to change the maximal memory that can be used by CSBFinder.
-Go to the installation folder and edit the file "CSBFinder.vmoptions" using a Text Editor.
+> Note: If you are going to use a very large input dataset you might need to change the maximal memory that can be used by CSBFinder-S. Go to the installation folder and edit the file "CSBFinder-S.vmoptions" using a Text Editor.
 Change the Java option `-Xmx500m` to `-Xmx[maximal heap size]` depending of the available RAM.
  For example `-Xmx6g` sets the maximal JAVA heap size to 6GB.